It’s time to compare the top group tour companies for solo travellers and singles.

 Travelling solo can be daunting at the best of times, even more so when you set off on an adventure to a country where you don’t speak the language or know how to get around.
 When you travel as part of a group, the stresses are taken away, leaving more time to truly enjoy yourself!
 Not to mention, you’ll have a great bunch of new friends by the end.

 Having booked group tours with most of the top companies specialising in solo travel and singles holidays, I figured I’d reveal what I really thought.
 The added bonus – I have dedicated blogs and videos for them too, so you can delve deep into what the experience is really like!
+Solo holidays are becoming more popular then ever, so time to reveal a few of my favourite tour companies specialising in solo travel tours.

-Best tour companies for solo travellers
+Best tour companies for solo travellers and trips for Singles

 Click to jump straight to read about these companies